noyannus/ChapterChainer/README.md

 ### Known Issues

 Pages not published at the time of this script update may not be found if the 'Next' link has been changed.

+The 'End' link from 'Twig' to Wildbow's Blog is not followed.

 ### Social and Legal